Au pair requirements

 - You are entitled to one full day off every week and a half day off per week.
 (A half day off means that you can complete your chores of 3 to 5 hours either before or after 2 p.m.)

-- You are allowed to have a day off on official Danish national Holidays (simply, red days in calendar).
+- You are allowed to have a day off on official Danish national Holidays (simply, red days in the calendar).

 - The domestic chores should be scheduled in a way that allows the au pair sufficient time to follow language courses and pursuing cultural and professional interests, including participating in religious activities.